Admissibility and field relations: Abstract

 \section{Abstract}

 Let $K$ be a number field.
-A finite group $G$ is $K$-admissible if there is a $G$-crossed product division $K$-algebra. $K$-admissibility has a necessary condition called $K$-preadmissibility that in many cases is also sufficient (it is known to be insufficient only in very special cases).
-It is a 20 years old open problem to determine whether two number fields $K$ and $L$ with different degrees over $\mQ$ can have the same admissible groups (see \cite{Son},\cite{Son1}).
-We construct an infinite family of pairs of number fields $(K,M)$ such that $K$ is a proper subfield of $M$ and $K$ and $M$ have the same preadmissible groups.
-Thus, supplying evidence for a negative answer to the problem.
-In particular, it will follow from the construction that $K$ and $M$ have the same odd order admissible groups.
+A finite group $G$ is called $K$-admissible if there exists a $G$-crossed product $K$-division algebra. $K$-admissibility has a necessary condition called $K$-preadmissibility that is known to be sufficient in many cases.
+It is a 20 year old open problem to determine whether two number fields $K$ and $L$ with different degrees over $\mQ$ can have the same admissible groups.
+We construct infinitely many pairs of number fields $(K,L)$ such that $K$ is a proper subfield of $L$ and $K$ and $L$ have the same preadmissible groups.
+This provides evidence for a negative answer to the problem.
+In particular, it follows from the construction that $K$ and $L$ have the same odd order admissible groups.